-- Download and fill out the EAHEA Application for Accreditation (Self Assessment Report).
+- Go to Online Application page and fill out the EAHEA Application Form for ECTS Credits Certification.

-- Pay the validation fee.
+- Pay the certification fee after the approval email.
 There are no refunds of this fee.

 EAHEA will apply the same procedures described in the process of educational accreditation with some limitations and adaptations resulting from the European Higher Education Area guidelines about the ECTS credits.